 This event provided participants with the opportunity to better understand the threat of violent extremism and to review the processes leading to radicalisation.
-It also reviewed the key elements of a comprehensive insider threat mitigation programme and explored the role of different stakeholders in ensuring its effective implementation.
+It also reviewed the key elements of a comprehensive insider threat mitigation programme and will explore the role of different stakeholders in ensuring its effective implementation.

 Expert speakers from the nuclear industry and other critical infrastructures were invited to share their experiences and lessons learned from implementing security arrangements against violent extremists.
 Finally, participants were encouraged to identify immediate steps that can be taken to strengthen nuclear security programmes and mitigate insider threats in their organisations and countries.

 In the last few years, States around the world have faced an increasing frequency of terrorist attacks perpetrated by individuals claiming to having been inspired by, amongst others, religiously oriented groups like the Islamic State (IS) and Al Qaeda, and by right- wing anti-government militias and white supremacist groups.
 These attacks have led to the death of innocent civilians and shocked society by their indiscriminate violence.